finix14/amazoncrawler/README.md

-# amazoncrawler - Crawl bestsellers in books on Amazon India and US websites.
+# amazoncrawler - Crawls bestsellers in books on Amazon India and US websites.

 Description
 -----------------